 During February 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, LLC ("AAdvantage"), entered into a lease agreement pursuant to which it leases a total of 5,000 square feet of warehouse and office space from an affiliate of Mike Zuffinetti, former Chief Executive Officer of AAdvantage.
 Monthly base rental payments are \$4,000 during the initial term of the lease.
 In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 In addition, during November 2018, AAdvantage entered into a lease agreement pursuant to which it leases warehouse and office space from an affiliate of Mike Zuffinetti.
 Monthly base rental payments were \$26,000 initially.
 Pursuant to the lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments increased to \$36,000.
 In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under the leases described in this paragraph totaled approximately \$240,000 during each of the six months ended December 31, 2020 and 2019.
+In addition, monthly base rental payments increased to \$36,000.
+In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
+The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
+Payments under the lease described in this paragraph totaled approximately \$360,000 during each of the nine months ended March 31, 2021 and 2020.

 During September 2018, the Company's wholly-owned subsidiary, Scott Equipment, LLC ("Scott Equipment"), entered into lease agreements pursuant to which it leases a total of 18,000 square feet of warehouse and office space from an affiliate of Scott Martin, former President of Scott Equipment.
 Monthly base rental payments total \$11,000 during the initial terms of the leases.
 In addition to base rent, Scott Equipment is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$69,000 during each of the six months ended December 31, 2020 and 2019 and \$35,000 during each of the three months ended December 31, 2020 and 2019.
+Payments under these leases totaled approximately \$103,000 during each of the nine months ended March 31, 2021 and 2020 and \$35,000 during each of the three months ended March 31, 2021 and 2020.

 During February 2019, the Company's wholly-owned subsidiary, PAC Industries, LLC ("PAC Industries"), entered into two lease agreements pursuant to which it leases a total of 29,500 square feet of warehouse and office space from an affiliate of Frank Costabile, President of PAC Industries, and Rocco Costabile, former Director of Finance of PAC Industries.
 Monthly base rental payments total \$15,000 during the initial terms of the leases.
 In addition to base rent, PAC Industries is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of four years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$90,000 and \$88,000 during the six months ended December 31, 2020 and 2019, respectively, and \$45,000 and \$44,000 during the three months ended December 31, 2020 and 2019, respectively.
+Payments under these leases totaled approximately \$135,000 and \$132,000 during the nine months ended March 31, 2021 and 2020, respectively, and \$45,000 and \$44,000 during the three months ended March 31, 2021 and 2020, respectively.